GLOBAL MARKETS-Stocks fall, yields rise as central banks rattle markets

 The race to raise rates https://tmsnrt.rs/3PlyLyC

-(Additional reporting by Xie Yu in Hong Kong Editing by Marguerita Choy and Tomasz Janowski)
+(Additional reporting by Xie Yu in Hong Kong Editing by Marguerita Choy, Tomasz Janowski and Deepa Babington)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))